-Kim Cattrall Reacts To Samantha-Less ‘SATC’ Revival
+Kim Cattrall Reacts To Samantha-Less 'SATC' Revival

 "You don't want to become that caged bird," she said.

-Cattrall also noted that she got “a lot of grief on social media” for not wanting to do a third Sex and the City film.
-She revealed that angry SATC fans told her that they are “miserable” at their jobs so she could be miserable at her job too.
+Cattrall also noted that she got "a lot of grief on social media" for not wanting to do a third Sex and the City film.
+She revealed that angry SATC fans told her that they are "miserable" at their jobs, so she could be miserable at her job too.

-While there has been some buzz on recasting the Samantha Jones character — Cattrall herself suggested a Black or Hispanic actress should fill the role — Parker made it clear the promiscuous PR rep won’t be part of And Just Like That.
+While there has been some buzz on recasting the Samantha Jones character -- Cattrall herself suggested that a Black or Hispanic actress should fill the role -- Parker made it clear the promiscuous PR rep won't be part of And Just Like That...

-“Samantha isn’t part of this story,” she wrote on social media, per The Daily Mail.
-“But she will always be part of us.
-No matter where we are or what we do,”
+"Samantha isn't part of this story," she wrote on social media, per the Daily Mail.
+"But she will always be part of us.
+No matter where we are or what we do."